NHSDigital/integration-adaptor-nhais/README.md

 | CQN*         | Close Quarter Notification (chapter 3.20, Chapter 3 page 154) (may be considered optional)

 \* The adaptor acknowledges Close Quarter Notifications but does not forward them to the GP System.

-The goal of the GP Links - NHAIS Adaptor is to remove the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.

 ## Workflows